PrismarineJS/node-minecraft-protocol/doc/README.md

 ### `packet` event

 Called with every packet parsed.
-Takes two params, the JSON data we parsed, and the packet metadata (name, id, state)
+Takes two params, the JSON data we parsed, and the packet metadata (name, state)

 ### `raw` event

 Called with every packet, but as a buffer.
-Takes two params, the buffer and the packet metadata (name, id, state)
+Takes two params, the buffer and the packet metadata (name, state)

 ### `state` event